 The writers behind this newsletter.

-You can find recent issues that have been published by Paul Gregutt's Northwest Wine Guide on Reletter by scrolling up to where it says Latest Issues.
+You can find recent issues that have been published by Paul Gregutt's Wine Guide on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.

-To see how many people subscribe to Paul Gregutt's Northwest Wine Guide, simply upgrade your Reletter account.
+To see how many people subscribe to Paul Gregutt's Wine Guide, simply upgrade your Reletter account.
 We provide readership numbers and lots of other stats for this newsletter so you can decide if it's worth reaching out to.

 Newsletter advertising can be extremely effective when it's done right.
-Before you pitch Paul Gregutt's Northwest Wine Guide as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.
+Before you pitch Paul Gregutt's Wine Guide as a potential sponsor or partner, make sure that you've done your research and checked its newsletter stats with Reletter.

 Then, personalize one of our winning pitching templates and send it to the right person using the contact info provided.